 They wouldn't give up Moscow!

-The poem "Borodino" was written by Lermontov in honor of the 25th anniversary of the Battle of Borodino (1837).
-Many Russian poets and writers, regardless of political and ideological views, had a deep respect for the victory of the Russian troops.
+The poem “Borodino” was written by Lermontov in honor of the 25th anniversary of the Battle of Borodino (1837).
+Many Russian poets and writers, regardless of political and ideological views, treated the victory of the Russian troops with a feeling of deep respect.
 The Battle of Borodino showed the strength of the people's spirit and significantly increased patriotic sentiments.

-"Borodino" Lermontov occupies a special position.
-At that time, it was customary to write about the war either from the position of an outside observer, or on behalf of the commander.
-"Borodino" was created in the original style - in the form of a story of an experienced soldier who personally participated in the heroic battle.
-Therefore, it does not contain false expressions and pseudo-patriotic statements.
+“Borodino” by Lermontov occupies a special position.
+At that time, it was customary to write about the war either from the position of an outside observer or from the perspective of a commander.
+“Borodino” was created in an original style - in the form of a story by an experienced soldier who personally participated in the heroic battle.
+Therefore, there are no false expressions and pseudo-patriotic statements in it.
 The poem is perceived as a direct transmission of facts in simple human language.
 By this, Lermontov significantly increases the emotional impact of the work.
-The unhurried story of a soldier about the terrible scenes of the battle touches the soul of the reader.
-One can involuntarily feel pride for those who did not spare their lives for the sake of saving the Motherland.
+The soldier's leisurely story about the terrible scenes of the battle touches the reader's soul.
+One can’t help but feel proud of those who did not spare their lives to save their Motherland.

 The soldier does not embellish his merits, which makes the story as truthful and sincere as possible.
-He pays tribute to all the dead and confidently asserts that the surrender of Moscow is "God's will."
+He pays tribute to all those who died and confidently asserts that the surrender of Moscow is “God’s will.”
 People were ready to die under its walls, but not to allow the enemy to reach the heart of Russia.
-The heroic call of the colonel "... is not Moscow behind us?" does not introduce excessive pathos into the work.
-It organically fits into the text and is the climax.
+The colonel’s heroic call “...isn’t Moscow behind us?” does not introduce excessive pathos into the work.
+It fits organically into the text and is the culmination point.

-Of great importance is the structure of the poem, its stylistic features.
-It is written in multi-foot iambic with interwoven rhyme.
+The structure of the poem and its stylistic features are of great importance.
+It is written in iambic variegated rhyme.
 This gives the work a musical character.
-It resembles the seven-beat meter of folk songs-tales.
-Lermontov emphasizes the connection with national roots by using colloquial expressions: “ears on top”, “brother Musyu”, “busurmans retreated”.
-At the same time, he uses special expressive means to enhance the significance of the battle: metaphors (“to break with a wall”, “father to soldiers”), comparisons (“shootout” - “trinket”, “moved like clouds”).
+It resembles the seven-beat meter of folk tales.
+Lermontov emphasizes the connection with national roots by using colloquial expressions: “ears on top of the head,” “brother Musya,” “busurmans retreated.”
+At the same time, he uses special expressive means to enhance the significance of the battle: metaphors (“break with a wall”, “father to soldiers”), comparisons (“shootout” - “trifle”, “moved like clouds”).

 The poem gained wide popular popularity.
 His words were set to music.
-Many phrases and expressions have become winged, having lost contact with the source.
-The patriotic idea to give one's life for Moscow sounded again during the Great patriotic war.
-This time Soviet troops were able to fulfill the covenant of the great poet and "kept the oath of allegiance."
+Many phrases and expressions have become popular, having lost touch with their source.
+The patriotic idea of giving one’s life for Moscow was voiced again during the Great Patriotic War.
+Patriotic War.
+This time Soviet troops were able to fulfill the behest of the great poet and “keep the oath of allegiance.”

 Tell me, uncle, it’s not for nothing